afroisalreadyinu/miniboss/README.md

 specified through the `dependencies` field.
 As in `docker-compose`, this means that `python-todo` will get started after `appdb` reaches running status.

-The `drillmaster.cli` function is the main entry point; you need to execute it in the main routine of your scirpt.
+The `miniboss.cli` function is the main entry point; you need to execute it in the main routine of your scirpt.
 Let's run this script without arguments, which leads to the following output:

 ```
-Usage: drillmaster-main.py [OPTIONS] COMMAND [ARGS]...
+Usage: miniboss-main.py [OPTIONS] COMMAND [ARGS]...

 Options:
   --help  Show this message and exit.